skull image of temporal bone rotating

 • Contains body and rami (ramus – singular; rami – plural):

-• Each ramus consists of the following:
+• Each ramus is a vertically oriented branch consisting of the following:

-• Mandibular condyle—articulates in mandibular fossa of temporal bone
+• Mandibular condyle—articulates in mandibular fossa of temporal bone to form the temporomandibular joint

 • Coronoid process for muscle attachment